-So the next time you’re in the market for a facial cleanser, take a look in your pantry first—this common cooking oil isn’t just for sautéing anymore.
+So the next time you’re searching high and low (or rather, deep in Google search pages) for cystic-acne solutions, take a look in your pantry first.
+The common cooking oil and au naturel sweetener aren’t just for sautéing and tea time, respectively, anymore.

 Loading More Posts...